What to Include in a Budget

 I’d have my monthly budget all nice and pretty, down to the last penny.
 Only to have Netflix charge my account when I least expected it.

 It’s not like the charge was a surprise.
-I mean, we have a Netflix account.
+I mean, we know we have a Netflix account.
 What happened was that I did not add it to our list of outgoing money, and since money is usually tight, and we budget every cent, then that meant there was no money for Netflix.

 Or some other bill would suffer instead.